Originally posted at DOE website.

 FOREX: Week-on-week value of Philippine Peso appreciated against the US dollar by P0.43 to P52.34, from P52.77 in the previous week.

 DOMESTIC OIL PRICES

-Year-to-date total adjustments stand at a net increase of P3.19/liter in gasoline and P2.10/liter in diesel.
+Year-to-date adjustments stand at a net increase of P0.60/liter for gasoline, P0.70/liter for kerosene and P1.90/liter for diesel.

 |Products||Price Range||Common Price|

 |LPG, P/11-kg cylinder||585.68-772.68|